Xu929-X1/rust/Basics/Concepts/Basics/Variables.md

 # Common Programming Concepts - Variables

-## Varaibles
+## Variables

-1. Inmmutability
+1. Immutability

 - Variables in Rust are immutable by default, but we can use: